Afghan Civil War (1996–2001): Pakistan

-Cooperation on Afghanistan with Saudi Arabia

-Pakistan and Saudi Arabia have created a deep strategic partnership on a variety of issues one of the more important being Afghanistan.
-After Musharraf's coup in October 1999, the Saudi capital Riyadh was the first foreign capital Pervez Musharraf visited, to signify the importance he gave to PAK-Saudi relations.
-President Musharraf honored King Abdullah by conferring upon him Pakistan's highest civil award, Nishan-e-Pakistan, in a colorful investiture ceremony at the presidential palace.
-On January 21, 2007, the Custodian of the Two Holy Mosques King Abdullah conferred the King Abdul Aziz Medallion, the Kingdom's top honor, on Pakistani President Gen. Pervez Musharraf during a ceremony at his palace in Riyadh.
-The first Pakistani leader ever to receive this highest Saudi honor.
+Peter Tomsen stated that up until 9/11 Pakistani military and ISI officers along with thousands of regular Pakistani armed forces personnel had been involved in the fighting in Afghanistan.

+Human Rights Watch wrote in 2000:

+In 1998, Iran accused Pakistani commandos of "war crimes at Bamiyan".
+The same year, Russia said Pakistan was responsible for the "military expansion" of the Taliban in northern Afghanistan by sending large numbers of Pakistani troops, including ISI personnel, some of whom had subsequently been taken as prisoners by the anti-Taliban United Islamic Front for the Salvation of Afghanistan (aka Northern Alliance).

 Al-Qaeda

-Osama bin Laden was a member of the prominent Saudi bin Laden family and the founding leader of Al Qaeda.
-After the attacks on September 11, 2001 (in which nearly 3,000 people were killed in the U.S.), Osama bin Laden and his organization became major targets of the United States' War on Terror.
+Osama bin Laden was a member of the prominent Saudi bin Laden family and the founding leader of Al-Qaeda.
+After the attacks on September 11, 2001 (in which nearly 3,000 people were killed in the U.S.), Osama bin Laden and his organization became major targets of the United States' war on terror.
 Bin Laden himself was killed in Pakistan on May 2, 2011, shortly after 1:00 a.m. local time by U.S. special operations forces.

 Ayman al-Zawahiri was the second and last "emir" of Egyptian Islamic Jihad.
 In 1998 al-Zawahiri formally merged Egyptian Islamic Jihad into bin Laden's organization.
 He is often described as a "lieutenant" to Osama bin Laden, though bin Laden's chosen biographer has referred to him as the "real brains" of al-Qaeda.
-Ayman al-Zawahiri is believed to be hiding in Pakistan's Federally Administered Tribal Areas by some analysts while other observers believe he might be hiding in major urban areas in Pakistan or elsewhere.
+On July 31, 2022, al-Zawahiri was killed in a U.S. drone strike in Afghanistan.

-From 1996 to 2001 Osama Bin Laden and Ayman al-Zawahiri became a virtual state within the Taliban state.
+From 1996 to 2001 Osama bin Laden and Ayman al-Zawahiri became a virtual state within the Taliban state.
 Bin Laden sent Arab fighters to join the fight against the United Front, especially his so-called 055 Brigade.
-Arab militants under Bin Laden were responsible for some of the worst massacres in the war, killing hundreds of civilians in areas controlled by the United Front.
+Arab militants under bin Laden were responsible for some of the worst massacres in the war, killing hundreds of civilians in areas controlled by the United Front.
 A report by the United Nations quotes eyewitnesses in many villages describing Arab fighters carrying long knives used for slitting throats and skinning people.
-Meanwhile, fighters of Bin Laden's Brigade 055 were known for committing collective suicide before running risk of being taken prisoners by enemy forces themselves.
+Meanwhile, fighters of bin Laden's Brigade 055 were known for committing collective suicide before running risk of being taken prisoners by enemy forces themselves.